jobrouter/typo3-process/Documentation/form-finisher.rst

    If the value of a form field is an array, like from a multi checkbox, the array is converted to a csv string and stored in the given process table field.
-The value can be reconverted to an array, e.g. in a JobRouter rule, with the PHP function :php:`str_getcsv()`.
+The value can be reconverted to an array, e.g. in a JobRouter® rule, with the PHP function :php:`str_getcsv()`.

 Start multiple instances
 ------------------------

-It is also possible to start multiple instances – even on different JobRouter installations.
+It is also possible to start multiple instances – even on different JobRouter® installations.
 Just use the array notation in :yaml:`options`:

 .. code-block:: yaml